pydantic/pydantic/docs/blog/pydantic-v2.md

 ```

 (I own the `pydantic.dev` domain and will use it for at least these errors so that even if the docs URL
-changes, the error will still link to the correct documentation.)
+changes, the error will still link to the correct documentation.
+If developers don't want to show these errors to users,
+they can always process the errors list and filter out items from each error they don't need or want.)

 ### No pure python implementation :frowning: